Self-Checks & Skin Exams

 When caught early, melanoma is highly curable.
 And while treatments for advanced melanoma are improving rapidly, prevention and early detection are still the best treatment option.
 That’s why taking steps to prevent melanoma and to identify it early are key.

 Everyone’s skin is different.
 However, melanoma often has its own tell-tale signs that you can watch out for - what experts call the ABCDEs of melanoma.
-Click here to learn what to look for when examining your skin.
+Learn what to look for when examining your skin for signs of skin cancer and melanoma.

 Clinical Skin Exam